The Active Hands story

 My injury was an incomplete injury (the spinal cord was not completely severed) so I am able to stand and to walk very short distances using crutches, however, I use a wheelchair for many day-to-day activities.
 It was hard to come to terms with the restricted movement in my lower body but I began to realise that it was actually the frustration of having very poor function and strength in my hands that restricted my life much more.
 Although I was able to find suitable equipment to overcome my mobility issue, I just could not find anything that enabled me to overcome my grip problems.
 Activities that were easy before my injury were now completely unavailable to me as my hand function would not allow me to do them.
 It was at this point that I began designing gripping aids to enable me to grasp hold of my independence again.
 I began working with my mum on her sewing machine to try and solve some of these gripping issues.
 After a number of prototypes and some experimentation and testing with different methods, materials and designs we came up with the basic designs which have developed into the core of the Active Hands Gripping aids we sell today.

 As time went on we developed new products and gained knowledge of other disability groups who could also benefit from our gripping products.
-In 2008 Active Hands became a Limited Company and we now sell direct to end users all over the world via our website and through resellers in other countries all around the world.
+In 2007, Active Hands became a Limited Company and we now sell direct to end users all over the world via our website and through resellers in other countries all around the world.
+We are now the go-to place for hand-related products.

 We are still a family owned and run business and we pride ourselves in the quality of our products, our knowledge of the issues faced by those with grip problems and our customer service.